-As you emphasized in our June Council meeting, the Permitting Council is uniquely positioned to transform Federal permitting practices by implementing Title 41 of the Fixing America Surface Transportation Act (FAST-41).
+Chairman Portman, as you emphasized in our June Council meeting, the Permitting Council is uniquely positioned to transform Federal permitting practices by implementing Title 41 of the Fixing America Surface Transportation Act (FAST-41).
+FAST-41 allows the Permitting Council to oversee the Federal permitting process for covered products in the U.S. that require authorization or environmental review by a federal agency, including National Environmental Policy Act (NEPA) reviews.
 The Council has had recent successes in both systematic and project-specific permitting process improvements.

-Implementation of FAST-41 began soon after the law was enacted through recruitment of an Executive Director to oversee the permitting improvement process, designation of the General Services Administration as the agency to provide administrative support, enhancements to the Permitting Dashboard to address FAST 41 requirements, and establishment of a physical Permitting Council office.
-With initial funding from interagency contributions for Cross-Agency Priority (CAP) Goal funding, the Office of the Executive Director, in cooperation with Permitting Council agencies, made significant progress in standing up the FAST-41 governance structure:
+Implementation of FAST-41 began soon after the law was enacted through recruitment of an Executive Director to oversee the permitting improvement process, designation of the General Services Administration as the agency to provide administrative support, initiation of enhancements to the Permitting Dashboard to address FAST 41 requirements, and establishment of a physical Permitting Council office.
+With initial funding from interagency contributions for Cross-Agency Priority (CAP) Goal funding, the Office of the Executive Director, in cooperation with Permitting Council agencies, has made significant progress in establishing the FAST-41 governance structure: